Calvin Mooers: TRAC

 copyright.
 (At the time patent law would not allow him to control what he saw as his intellectual property and profit from it.)
 The trademark strategy was later used by Ada.
+It can be said that strategy was too successful because it was not able to be distributed to the extent that it's innovations justified.
+But ultimately many of those innovations were incorporated into other programming languages including those currently prevalent.

 Awards

 Mooers received the American Society for Information Science's Award of Merit in 1978.
 The citation reads in part:

 He was a participant in early developmental work on digital computers, a researcher, author, and implementer of applications in information retrieval; and a prophet in the 1950s describing the future importance of what is now called computer networks and distributive processing, and daring to predict that machines could simulate thought processes in retrieving computerized information.
 In 1947, he proposed the Zator, an electronic, film-scanning retrieval machine, and made the first proposal to use the Boolean operations or, and, and not to prescribe selections in retrieval machines.
 He developed his own Zatocoding System in 1948 using superimposed subject codes on edge-notched cards.
 He coined the term "Information Retrieval" in 1950, and went on from there to obtain several patents in information retrieval and signaling, produce a text-handling language (TRAC), author some 200 publications, and form one of the first companies whose only concern was information.
 His thinking has affected all who are in the field of Information and his early ideas are now incorporated into today's reality.